skip to main content

 Dear Black Oak Mine Unified School District families,

-We are pleased to inform you that Black Oak Mine Unified School District is participating in a new option available to schools participating in the Nation School Lunch and School Breakfast Programs called Community Eligibility Provision (CEP) for the School Year 2024-2025.
+We are pleased to inform you that Black Oak Mine Unified School District is participating in a new option available to schools participating in the National School Lunch and School Breakfast Programs called Community Eligibility Provision (CEP) for the School Year 2025-2026.

 What does this mean for you and your children attending a Black Oak Mine Unified School District Site?